|

 Funds

 Section 1.
-The funds of the Association shall be derived from membership fees; dues, donations, assessments and investment revenue and the same shall be used only for the purpose of paying indemnity as provided by these By-Laws and legitimate expenses of the Association.
+The funds of the Association shall be derived from membership fees; premiums, donations, assessments and investment revenue and the same shall be used only for the purpose of paying indemnity as provided by these By-Laws and legitimate expenses of the Association.

 ARTICLE IX